heanuea/Mnist-Digit-Reader-/README.md

 ```

 ### **_Conclusion_**
 Overall i like learning abou this subject i understand the fundametals of Machine learning (Tensorflow), i discovered that machine learning is not as complex as it may it seems with the tools and understanding of models and training them.
-With the Project i wish i had time to do a better job and have multilayer convolutionalin my project  and i wanted to implement [TFlearn](http://tflearn.org/)
-But i will look over that on myspare time,
+With the Project i wish i had time to do a better job and have multilayer convolutionalin my project  and i wanted to implement [TFlearn](http://tflearn.org/) i didnt use [Keras](https://keras.io) as i wanted to understand tensorflow in more depth and see how it worked in terms of how each step takes i found Keras puts alot of the tensorflow into methods so does alot of the work for ya.
+But i will look over that on myspare time, this topic was great because not only is it new but it going to be massively used in the future.

 ### **_References_**